IdanAsulin/Safe-Walk-backend/README.md

 Create a new dedicated Mongo DB and copy the connection string includes the user/password details

+Create new AWS Lambda function and copy the content of each "index.js" file inside "AWS Lambda Functions" directory

 Create a new file called config.json with the following content

 ```